 Today in the podcast, what was your old dream that you've packed away?
 Go on, get the loft ladder out.
 Go on, dust it off and let's have a look at it.

-I had a good thought on something this week, I was running a workshop on Zoom (Penny Haslam's Confidence Reset) with a group of nine staff members.
+I had a good thought on something this week, I was running a workshop on Zoom (Penny Haslam's Confidence Workshop) with a group of nine staff members.
 One of the exercises was to think about something that you perhaps dreamt of doing, or had in your mind is something that you wanted to achieve at some point.

 The older we get, the less loud our old dreams become